devhelpr/form-agent/readme.md

 ## Overview

-This project is a simple coding agent implemented with an Agent Loop architecture.
+This project is a specialized AI agent for generating form JSON schemas, implemented with an Agent Loop architecture.

-It runs AI LLM calls in a loop using Vercel's AI SDK v5 and depending on the response, it can read files, search the repo, write patches, run commands, and evaluate work quality.
+The agent uses Vercel's AI SDK v5 to run AI LLM calls in a loop, generating valid JSON documents that conform to a form schema.
+It can read files, search the repository, validate generated JSON, generate expressions for calculated fields, create translations, and produce complete form JSON structures.
 The agent continues this loop until it reaches a final answer or a maximum number of iterations.

-It has OpenTelemetry-based observability for tracing using Jaeger.
+It includes OpenTelemetry-based observability for tracing using Jaeger.

 ## Supported AI Providers